• Skip to main content

 2. Rhymes help children experience the rhythm of language.
 As they recite nursery rhymes they learn to speak with animated voices.
 Someday they’ll read with expression, too.

-3. When children are familiar with a nursery rhyme or rhyming book, they learn to anticipate the rhyming word.
-This prepares them to make predictions when they read, another important reading skill.4.
-Rhyming is important for writing, too.
+3. Rhyming is important for writing, too.
 It can help children understand that words that share common sounds often share common letters.
 For example, the rhyming words cat and bat both end with –at.

 Also read: How to teach your child to rhyme